Aldaviva/AuthenticatorChooser/Readme.md

 1. Extract the `AuthenticatorChooser.exe` file from the ZIP archive to a directory of your choice, like `C:\Program Files\AuthenticatorChooser\`.
 1. Run the program by double-clicking `AuthenticatorChooser.exe`.
     - Nothing will appear because it's a background program with no UI, but you can tell it's running by searching for `AuthenticatorChooser` in Task Manager.
 1. Register the program to run automatically on user logon with **any one** of the following techniques.
 Be sure to change the example path below if you chose a different installation directory in step 2.
-If you'd like to specify additional command-line arguments like `--skip-all-non-security-key-options`, you can do that here.
+If you'd like to specify additional command-line arguments like `--skip-all-non-security-key-options`, you can do that here too.
     - Run this program once with the `--autostart-on-logon` argument
         ```ps1
         .\AuthenticatorChooser --autostart-on-logon
-        ```
-        That will register it as a startup program and then immediately exit, so if you want to also start the program without having to log out or reboot, run it again without the `--autostart-on-logon` argument:
-        ```ps1
-        .\AuthenticatorChooser
         ```
     - Add a shortcut to `AuthenticatorChooser.exe` in the Startup folder (`%APPDATA%\Microsoft\Windows\Start Menu\Startup\`)
     - Import a `.reg` file